 To curb the public health risk known as distracted driving and protect drivers, passengers and pedestrians, Illinois and many other states have passed laws banning the use of handheld cellular phones while driving.
-In addition, the federal government has launched initiatives to reduce distracted driving such as Distraction.gov to encourage drivers of all ages to focus on driving responsibly.
+In addition, the federal government has launched initiatives to reduce distracted driving and to encourage drivers of all ages to focus on driving responsibly.

 Increasingly, there are also attempts to fight distracted driving through high-tech solutions.
 Carmakers are including more hands-free technology options allowing drivers to do a range of activities verbally -from adjusting the cabin temperature to making a telephone call – without removing their hands from the steering wheel and their eyes from the road.
 Additionally, some mobile phone manufacturers are including “car mode” as a feature on the devices to block users from accessing texts received or sending text messages while the automobile is in motion.